elisemercury/NewsCollector/README.md

 output = newsletter.create()
 ```

-This will run the full NewsCollector pipeline by scraping the sources from the `sources.json` file and outputting the HTML newsletter.
+This will run the full NewsCollector pipeline by scraping the sources from the `sources.json` file and outputting an HTML newsletter.

 The `output` object will hold the location path of the generated newsletter, so that you can easily retrieve it programmatically: